alicja3behnka/Portfolio_Alicja-Buczek_manual-testing/README.md

 In January I promised myself that I'll gain more business knowledge and more business mindset.
 My friend share with me that in Santander Open Academy has a lot of courses that help ppl better understand skills in corporate world and also more about AI, and also about being Agile.
 I spent a lot of time learning, but finsihed few courses.
 My favourite is Generative AI, you have to try enrolled this course in SOA!  // 12.02.25

+Today, is a special day for me.
+As you already know I'm learning about HTML & CSS.
+In this year (yes, in 2025) I'll be automating tests, probably in JS.
+So, I did my first steps and make provisional Resume in HTML.
+Of course I have to edit it, use more proper code, but for me it's a milestone!
+Of course, it's really busy time for me, but I know to with point, place Im going to, so Im motivated in 10000000% to achived what I planned.
+Do you want to see my first code job??  // 28.01.25

+It's a big day!
+31.10.2024, 09:27 - My application to DareIT mentoring is accepted!!!
+Im starting an awesome journey with my mentor who will help me to undesrtand more technical stuff! **IT World** Im coming very soon!!!
+Be prepare for ambitious, goal and ppl oreinted person whit an eye on detail!  // 2.11.24

 ## Contact